-On August 1st, 2013 EPA announced the following Request for Applications (RFA):
+On September 10th, 2015 EPA announced the following Request for Applications (RFA):

-- Provide training and technical assistance to small public water systems to achieve and maintain compliance with the Safe Drinking Water Act (SDWA);
+- Small public water systems to achieve and maintain compliance with the Safe Drinking Water Act (SDWA);

-- Provide training and technical assistance to small public water systems on a wide range of managerial and/or financial subjects to achieve and maintain compliance with the SDWA; or
+- Small public water systems on a wide range of managerial and/or financial topics to achieve and maintain compliance with the SDWA; or

-- Provide training and technical assistance to small publicly-owned wastewater systems, communities served by onsite/decentralized wastewater systems and private well owners to help improve water quality.
+- Small publicly-owned wastewater systems, communities served by onsite-decentralized wastewater systems and private well owners to help improve water quality.